Narutomaki: How it differs from Kamaboko fish cake

 Shape

-First of all, while the regular Kamaboko typically has an arch shape, Narutomaki is shaped like a round stick and the edge is often jagged.
+First, while the regular Kamaboko generally has an arch shape, Narutomaki is like a round stick, and its edge is typically jagged.

 Production Area